SDLE MCQ

 Category: Implant

-1) What is the best option for a diabetic patient with missing teeth?
+1) What is the minimum age for a dental implant?

 167 / 200